YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 For Debian and Ubuntu systems use 'apt search pinentry' to search for the available pinentry programs for the "curses" version.

-YottaDB/GT.M scripts must undefine GPG_AGENT_INFO.
+YottaDB scripts must undefine GPG_AGENT_INFO.

-YottaDB/GT.M scripts must define GPG_TTY or the (GPG 2.1 and up) pinentry program may not work. e.g.:
+YottaDB scripts must define GPG_TTY or the (GPG 2.1 and up) pinentry program may not work. e.g.:

 .. parsed-literal::
    export GPG_TTY=$tty